analogdevicesinc/msdk/Examples/MAX32650/CLCD/README.md

 ## Description

 This example demonstrates the use of the LCD Display on the MAX32650 EV Kit.
-This is accomplished by showing and clearing the Maxim Intergrated on the display continuously in a loop.
+This is accomplished by showing and clearing the ADI logo on the display continuously in a loop.

 ## Software